 More detailed information regarding appropriate whale viewing can be found at Whale & Dolphin Viewing Guidelines.

-Boat operators are urged to report any sightings of whales in Tasmanian waters to the Department of Primary Industries, Parks, Water and Environment’s 24hr Whale Hotline on 0427 WHALES (0427 942 537) or on Facebook (https://www.facebook.com/whalestas).
+Boat operators are urged to report any sightings of whales in Tasmanian waters to the Department of Natural Resources and Environment Tasmania 24hr Whale Hotline on 0427 WHALES (0427 942 537) or on Facebook (https://www.facebook.com/whalestas).
 Recording the time and location of these sightings enables the Department to find out more about the migratory behaviour of these amazing species.